SallakImane/maven-basics/README.md

 2. Add in file pom.xml the plugins like :

-  + `maven-compiler-plugin` : is used to compile the sources of project.
+  + `maven-compiler-plugin` : set compiler support java 11 .

   + `maven-assembly-plugin` : is used to create archives of project sources, classes, dependencies (get all dependencies and mainClass in manifest) from flexible assembly descriptors.